INGREDIENTS/UTENSILS:

 2 tbsp pomegranate syrup (see NOTES)

-1/2 tsp cayenne pepper powder
+1/2 tsp cayenne pepper powder2 tbsp pomegranate syrup (see NOTES)

 1/2 tsp turmeric or anatto (see NOTES)